iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 We have reviewed the canonical decoding methods as well as a wide survey of less established ideas.
 Let's see if we can distill what we've covered into a basic taxonomy that can help us see the underlying structure of the decoding problem more clearly.
 To summarize:

-- Decoding/text generation methods produce sequences of tokens from the conditional probability distributions produced at each time-step by the LLM.
+- Decoding/text generation methods produce sequences of tokens from the conditional probability distributions defined at each time-step by the LLM.
 - Some methods try to maximize a sequence-level metric, which requires a search algorithm (since the space of all possible sequences is larger than the number of atoms in the observable Universe), while others are more myopic, and focus on maximizing a metric per-time-step.
 - The metric is most commonly the probability of the token or sequence under the model, but some methods use an external utility function (e.g. a trained reward model such as in RLHF) as the sequence-level metric instead of total probability.
 - Some methods are stochastic (sample from distributions) while others are deterministic (always select peak of distributions).
 Stochastic methods provide diversity and a mechanism for avoiding infinite repetition loops, but struggle with long-range coherence due to their lack of global perspective.